-What Left-Liberal-Democrat vs. Right-Conservative-Republican believe and stand for
+What Left-Liberal-Democrat (DNC) vs. Right-Conservative-Republican (RNC) believe and stand for

-Liberal Democrats: Strong support for equality, fairness, and protection.
+Liberal Democrats: Strong support for equality, group priority, permissiveness, collectivism, and big government.

 LEFT – DEMOCRAT